-Snow Fall: The Plane Went Down With His Wife, His Kids... and a Secret
+Snow Fall: The Plane Went Down With His Wife, His Kid... and a Secret

 In Bimini, Mink’s file explained, a Customs plane was hot on his tail when he crashed his Aerocommander offshore, on the island’s shark-infested shoal.
 Tony had paddled his injured co-pilot to shore on a 50-pound bale of marijuana, and the Royal Bahamian Police discovered seven more bales on the sunken plane.
 They arrested Mink, but someone paid his bail and he never returned to the Bahamas.

-Curran, who’d worked the State Police’s air smuggling detail through the ’70s, called his contact at Pueblo Airport, where Tony Mink had departed.
+Curran, who’d worked the State Police’s air smuggling detail through the ’70s, called his contact at Pueblo airport, where Tony Mink had departed.
 On the fringes of the runway, the contact said, two black cars had pulled up to the Bonanza, maybe to on- or offload items.
 Before anyone could inquire, Mink had taken off into the storm.
 For Curran, the signs were clear.
 There was the missing flight plan and absent ELT, typical of a pilot trying to stay off the radar.
 And there was the timing.
 As Curran knew from his own missed St. Patrick’s Days and Superbowl Sundays, smugglers liked to fly over the holidays, when most cops are home with their families.

 Helicopter pilot Mike Hopkins, also suspicious, called the DEA’s Albuquerque office.
 A rookie agent answered; all the senior staff were out for the holidays.
 Hopkins said his charters had rented Albuquerque’s only two helicopters and were waving around cash to find their business associate.
 The rookie agent made a few calls, found out about Mink’s Bimini crash, and discovered Mink co-owned a Cessna with Jorge Trujillo, who was under indictment in the DEA’s massive sting against Florida air smugglers, Operation Screamer.